utkarshagrrawal/ShopMitra/README.md

 ---

 Thank you for visiting Shopmitra!
-We hope you enjoy using it as much as we enjoyed developing it.
+I hope you enjoy using it as much as I enjoyed developing it.
 Happy shopping! 🛒